Vaastav-Technologies/py-logician/README.md

 **Fully typed, simple, intuitive, and pragmatic logger configurator for standard Python logging.**

-`logician` is a lightweight utility that simplifies configuring Python's built-in `logging` module.
+`logician` is a lightweight logger-configurator that simplifies configuring Python's built-in `logging` module.
 It supports logger setup using environment variables, CLI flags (`-v`, `-q`), and sensible defaults—all fully typed, tested, and documented.

 ---